ScottLogic/Technology-Carbon-Standard/pages/information/embodied.md

 | Embodied | 30.5 | 1,725 |
 | Operational | 69.5 | 3,932 |

-The embodied-to-operational ratio of 30.5/69.5 (operational being just over two times larger than embodied) deviates slighly from the typical 20/80 industry average for servers mentioned previously in [embodied vs. operational carbon](../lifecycle#embodied-vs-operational-carbon).
+The embodied-to-operational ratio of 30.5/69.5 (operational being just over two times larger than embodied) deviates slighly from the typical 20/80 industry average for servers mentioned previously in [embodied vs operational carbon](../lifecycle#embodied-vs-operational-carbon).
 Based on this manufacturer data, the embodied carbon per this device is approximately 1,725 kg CO2e.

 ![server-pcf-inputs](/assets/images/server-pcf-inputs.PNG)